- Breastmilk* is the only food your baby needs for the first 6 months to grow and be healthy.1

 - Exclusive breastfeeding* for 6 months means that only breast milk, vitamins and medications are given to baby in the first six months of life.1

-- Once your baby is ready for other foods at about six months, you can still continue to breastfeed until your child is two years old or longer.2
+- Once your baby is ready for other foods at about 6 months, you can still continue to breastfeed until your child is two years old or longer.2

 All babies who are breastfed should be given a daily vitamin D supplement.1 Your breastfed baby needs 10 micrograms (400 IU) of vitamin D as a supplement.1 They are sold as drops at pharmacies.
 Continue to give the supplement until your baby is two years of age and is getting vitamin D from their diet.2 There is usually no need to give other vitamins to a baby.
-You can find more information in our Vitamin D for Breastfed Babies fact sheet.
+View Vitamin D for Breastfed Babies (PDF).

 When to start solid foods: 6 months